About the Reader Project

 The reader will be published by Edition Open Access, in conjunction with a renowned Asian academic publishing house, and will be made available both online and by print on demand.
 The companion volume will translate into English an analogous selection of articles in Chinese chosen by our colleagues in those countries, into English.
 If this trial project is successful, we hope to expand it to include other regions and languages.

 From October to December 2015 the partner institutions hosted a web-based poll to solicit nominations from members of the societies (and anyone who was interested).
-244 different essays were nominated in this poll in the disciplines of history of science, history of medicine, and history of technology.
+A total of 244 different essays were nominated in this poll in the disciplines of history of science, history of medicine, and history of technology.
 This provided a starting place for the discussion of the editorial committee (see members below) that reviewed the results and selected the most influential articles for publication.
 The selection process took place in winter and spring of 2016.
-The chosen articles are currently being translated and will be published in 2017.
+The chosen articles are currently being translated and will be published in 2018.

 The partners will use this website to inform the public about the ongoing process and its results.
 In addition, they intend to host some events to reflect about the issue of translating in the history of science.